12th Economics Chapter 3B (Elasticity of Demand) Maharashtra Board – Free Solution

 Answer: Elasticity of demand depends upon several factors which are discussed below:

-1) Nature of commodity: By nature we can classify commodities as necessaries, comforts and luxury goods.
-Demand for necessaries like foodgrains, medicines, textbooks etc. is relatively inelastic and for comforts and luxury goods like cars, perfumes, furniture etc. demand is relatively elastic.
+By nature, we can classify commodities as necessities, comforts, and luxury goods.
+Demand for necessities like food grains, medicines, textbooks, etc. is relatively inelastic, while demand for comforts and luxury goods like cars, perfumes, furniture, etc., is relatively elastic.

-2) Availability of substitutes: Demand for a commodity will be more elastic, if its close substitutes are available in the market.
+Demand for a commodity will be more elastic, if its close substitutes are available in the market.
 For example, lemon juice, sugarcane juice etc. But commodities having no close substitutes like salt the demand will be inelastic.

-3) Number of uses: Single use goods have a less elastic demand.
+Single use goods have a less elastic demand.
 Multi-use goods have more elastic demand, For example, coal, electricity etc.

-5) Durability: The demand for durable goods is relatively elastic.
+The demand for durable goods is relatively elastic.
 For example, furniture, washing machine etc. Demand for perishable goods is inelastic.
 For example, milk, vegetables etc.

-7) Income of the consumer: Demand for goods is usually inelastic, if the consumer has high income.
+Demand for goods is usually inelastic if the consumer has high income.
 The demand pattern of a very rich and an extremely poor person is rarely affected by significant changes in the

 price.

-8) Urgency of needs: Goods which are urgently needed will have relatively inelastic demand.
+Goods that are urgently needed will have relatively inelastic demand.
 For example, medicines.
-Luxury goods which are less urgent have relatively elastic demand.
+Less urgent luxury goods have relatively elastic demand.

-10) Proportion of expenditure: If the proportion of expenditure in a person’s income is small, then demand for the product is relatively inelastic.
+If the proportion of expenditure in a person’s income is small, then demand for the product is relatively inelastic.
 For example, news papers.
 If the proportion of expenditure is large, then demand for the product is relatively elastic.

-Note: If question is asked for 8 marks write 9 to 10 points and if question is asked for 4 marks write 4 to 6 points ( Use this suggestion for all questions and chapters)
+Note: If the question is asked for 8 marks write 9 to 10 points and if question is asked for 4 marks write 4 to 6 points ( Use this suggestion for all questions and chapters)

 2) Explain the total outlay method of measuring elasticity of demand?
 (Total expenditure method)